-(Guest Post by Lisa, while J$ is in Cali)
+(Article by Lisa, while J$ is in Cali)

 It seems I have finally come in to fashion.
 See, I’ve been couponing since long before couponing was cool.
 Notice how I even use the word coupon as a verb?
 I do it with CVS too.
 As in, “I’m going CVS’ing as soon as my husband gets home.”
 Read: “I’m going to walk into CVS with a pile of coupons and walk out with bags loaded with stuff I didn’t pay cash for.”
 Even when times were extremely prosperous and Americans were spending money as quickly as they could and spending money they didn’t have, I was clipping coupons.
 Raised by a frugal grandmother, it’s in my blood.